PUBNATIVE MOBILE PUBLISHER AD OPTIMIZATION AGREEMENT TERMS AND CONDITIONS

 2.7 The Platform generally operates on a 24/7 basis with a yearly availability of 95%.

 2.8 PubNative reserves the right to suspend or cancel the Services or parts of the Services at any time in its sole discretion without incurring any liability to Publisher.
-In such case, Publisher will stop display of the concerned advertising immediately and in any event within a maximum of 24 hours following PubNative’s notice (“Out Clause”).
+In such case, Publisher will stop the display of the concerned advertising immediately and in any event within a maximum of 24 hours following PubNative’s notice (“Out Clause”).
 If the suspension or cancellation was due to a breach or an alleged breach of Publisher, Publisher’s compliance with the foregoing sentence does not cure such breach and PubNative’s rights with regard to such breach remain unaffected.
+All rights and obligations of the parties that have accrued before such suspension or termination remain unaffected

 2.9 This Agreement shall have a term of twelve (12) months beginning on the Effective Date (the “Initial Term”), unless terminated earlier as provided in this Agreement.
 This Agreement will renew automatically for subsequent twelve (12) month terms (“Renewal Terms”) unless notice of non-renewal is received at least thirty (30) days prior to the expiration of the then-current term, or unless terminated sooner by the mutual agreement of both parties or otherwise in accordance with this Agreement.
 The Initial Term and Subsequent Terms (if any) shall be referred to collectively as the “Term”.
 The right of either party to terminate this Agreement extraordinarily in accordance with applicable law remains unaffected.
 Any and all provisions or obligations contained in this Agreement which by their nature or effect are required or intended to be observed or performed after termination of this Agreement will survive the expiration or termination of this Agreement and remain binding upon and for the benefit of the parties, their successors and permitted assigns.